 It’s located close to Spruce Meadows, just outside of Calgary, and let me tell you, right now, it’s worth the drive.
-I knew from their website that they have many agriculture-themed playgrounds and farm animals you can pet, but I didn’t expect the place to be so huge.
+I knew that they have many agriculture-themed playgrounds and farm animals you can pet, but I didn’t expect the place to be so huge.
 We spent the whole day at Granary Road and managed to try almost everything.

-Along the 3 km long trail, you can find trampolines, mini-golf, slides, a giant rope web for climbing, a big Ant Farm with slides, zip-lines, nets, climbers, mushroom forest, Bee Hive Honeycomb, Orchard treehouse, and many more.
+Along the 3 km long trail, you can find trampolines, mini-golf, slides, a giant rope web for climbing, a big Ant Farm with slides, zip-lines, nets, climbers, a mushroom forest, Bee Hive Honeycomb, an Orchard treehouse, and many more.
 Farm animals include goats, sheep, alpacas, donkeys, pigs, peacocks, and bunnies.

 Here’s our review and all the details for planning your visit to Granary Road.

 Granary Road review